Non-trivial bundles and Algebraic Classical Field Theory: The Peierls bracket

-In case this quantity satisfies the condition of Definition \ref{def normal hyp} we can conclude that the operator is normally hyperbolic.
-There are also other notions of hyperbolicity, for instance see \cite{christodoulou}, where his hyperbolicity condition is strictly weaker then the one employed here.
-From now on we shall assume that our microlocal Lagrangian produces always normally hyperbolic linearized equations.
-Then referring to the general case we have the following theorem:
+In case this quantity satisfies the condition of \eqref{eq_1_normal_hyp} we can conclude that the operator is normally hyperbolic.
+There are also other notions of hyperbolicity, for instance see \cite{christodoulou}, where the hyperbolicity condition is strictly weaker than the one employed here.